 I kinda think that if you don't hate school as a kid there's probably something wrong with you... between the regimentation and the forced exposure to your (inevitably) shitty peer group there's bound to be something you find unpleasant.
 Learning to deal with those things is what school is really about imho.

-― four Marxes plus four Obamas plus four Bin Ladens (Shakey Mo Collier), Wednesday, 15 May 2013 17:04 (three years ago) Permalink
+― four Marxes plus four Obamas plus four Bin Ladens (Shakey Mo Collier), Wednesday, 15 May 2013 17:04 (four years ago) Permalink

 if you don't hate school as a kid there's probably something wrong with you